jolie/website/www/downloads.md

 ### Kate

 Jolie support for the [Kate editor](http://kate-editor.org/) comes as a file for KatePart (used by most KDE applications and the Kate editor itself).
-To install it is Kate, download the [latest version](http://www.jolie-lang.org/files/katepart/jolie.xml) of the file and store it within folder `$KDE_HOME/share/apps/katepart/syntax directory`.
+To install it in Kate, download the [latest version](http://www.jolie-lang.org/files/katepart/jolie.xml) of the file and store it within folder `$KDE_HOME/share/apps/katepart/syntax directory`.

 You can discover your `$KDE_HOME` directory by issuing the <kbd>kde4 config localprefix</kbd> command.